ygidtu/trackplot/docs/command.md

 example/PolyASite.chr1.atlas.clusters.2.0.GRCh38.96.simple.bed.gz   polyAS
 ```

-Then Sashimi receive the custom annotation file with parameter `--interval`, the additional genomic features will be visualized at the reference track.
+Then Sashimi receive the custom annotation file with parameter `--interval`, the additional genomic features will be visualized at the annotation track.

 ![](imgs/cmd/interval.png)